More than 400,000 displaced in northwest Syria in 3 months: UN

 "Roughly two-thirds of people displaced are staying outside camps," it said.

-The region is controlled by jihadist alliance Hayat Tahrir al-Sham, led by Al-Qaeda's former Syria affiliate.
+The Idlib region is controlled by jihadist alliance Hayat Tahrir al-Sham, led by Al-Qaeda's former Syria affiliate.

-Since late April, more than 730 civilians have been killed in aerial bombardment and shelling of the region by the Syrian government and its allies, according to Britain-based war monitor, the Syrian Observatory for Human Rights.

-OCHA said that since the end of April it had documented 39 attacks against health facilities or medical workers in the region.

 The Syrian regime and its Russian ally have stepped up their deadly bombardment of Idlib province and adjacent areas in Aleppo and Hama provinces since late April